 Lo and behold, the pocket-pinging dating app.

-At first, it’s rather liberating.
-Thinking, “Check me out, I’ve still got it!
-Screw you, *insert stupid ex’s name here* you don’t know what you’re missing.” and you’re on top of the world!
+At first, it’s all rather liberating.
+You smile to yourself and think, “Check me out, I’ve still got it!
+Screw you, *insert stupid ex’s name here* you don’t know what you’re missing!” and you’re on top of the world.
 It’s as if someone’s just opened a candy store for only you to enter, and everything in there is for you to take.